ricketytoc/tp/docs/DeveloperGuide.md

 <img src="images/SortSequenceDiagram.png" width="574" />

+<div markdown="span" class="alert alert-info">:information_source: **Note:** The lifeline for `SortCommandParser` should
+end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.

 ### Edit Feature
 The `edit` feature allows users to update specific information about certain employees.
 This feature is supported by